 New midwife apprenticeship: the birth of a new route into midwifery

-Who can apply to be a midwife apprentice?
+Who can apply to be a midwifery apprentice?

 Who pays for the apprenticeship?

-Unlike midwifery university degrees, midwifery apprentices don’t have to pay their studies.
-Instead, the NHS trust they work for will pay the university the course fee using their apprenticeship levy.
+Instead, your NHS trust, which they will support, will pay the university its course fee using your apprenticeship levy.
 Student midwives won’t accrue any student debt and will be paid to work while they train.

 What does the course cover?

-The midwife degree apprenticeship will last four years, and will cover the same content as the traditional three-year Bachelor of Science midwifery degree.
-Apprentices will split their time between learning on the ward and at university, and complete an end-point assessment to pass their course.
+Midwifery degree apprenticeships last four years, and cover the same content as traditional three-year Bachelor of Science (BSc) degrees.
+Apprentices split their time between learning on the ward and at university, and complete an end-point assessment to pass their course.

-This pilot apprenticeship will change the way midwives are trained in the UK – and if successful, the scheme will be rolled out across the country in the future.
-There are already plans in place to offer a 21-month degree apprenticeship route for adult nurses who are already registered with the NMC to help even more candidates enrol.
+The courses are changing the way midwives are trained in the UK.
+In parallel, we see the development of alternatives such as a 21-month degree apprenticeship for adult nurses who are already registered with the NMC to help even more candidates enrol.

-Like many other degree apprenticeships, the new midwife degree apprenticeship is going to transform the profession, increase the number of student midwives and improve maternity care across the NHS.
+It’s hard to find negatives about Degree-level midwifery apprenticeships.
+This is a clear route to transform the profession, increase the number of student midwives and improve maternity care across the NHS.